Polyendocrine metabolic ovarian syndrome: Medications

-Medications for PCOS include metformin and oral contraceptives.
-Metformin is a medication commonly used in type 2 diabetes mellitus, and is used frequently off-label in the management of PCOS.
+Medications for PMOS include metformin and oral contraceptives.
+Metformin is a medication commonly used in type 2 diabetes, and is used frequently off-label in the management of PMOS.
 It is recommended for those with a BMI over 25 to treat insulin resistance and normalise lipid profiles, and can also be considered for the treatment of irregular periods in adolescents and for those with a BMI under 25.
 Metformin is associated with several side effects, including abdominal pain, metallic taste in the mouth, diarrhoea and vomiting.
-It can also be used to help women get pregnant, but is not the most effective drug for it.
+It can also be used to help women get pregnant, but it is not the most effective drug for it.

 Combined oral contraceptives (COCs) can be used to reduce the symptoms of hirsutism and regulate menstrual periods.
 They increase sex hormone binding globulin production, and reduce levels of androgens.
-A regular cycle reduces risks of endometrial cancer.
+A regular cycle reduces the risk of endometrial cancer.
 Contraceptive pills with only progestogens can be used to improve menstrual regularity, but not for symptoms of androgen excess.
-Anti-androgens such as finasteride and flutamide do not show advantages over COCs for treating hirsutism, but can be an option for people for whom COCs are contraindicated or who do not tolerate them.
+Antiandrogens such as finasteride and flutamide do not show advantages over COCs for treating hirsutism, but can be an option for people for whom COCs are contraindicated or who do not tolerate them.
 It may take six to twelve months for COCs to be effective for hirsutism.
-For the treatment of androgenic alopecia, a combination of anti-androgens and combined oral contraceptives can be tried, but it is difficult to treat.
+For the treatment of androgenic alopecia, a combination of antiandrogens and combined oral contraceptives can be tried, but it is difficult to treat.

-GLP-1 receptor agonists, such as liraglutide and semaglutide, may be more effective than metformin alone in terms of metabolic improvements.
+GLP-1 receptor agonists, such as liraglutide and semaglutide, may be more effective than metformin alone at metabolic improvements.
 Their combination has stronger effects than either therapy alone.
 Small trials have found positive effects on menstrual regularity and androgen levels.
 These drugs are not recommended when trying to conceive.
-There is some evidence inositol may have positive effects on metabolic issues in PCOS.
-However, metformin is recommended above inositol supplements for hirsutism and abdominal fat reduction.
+There is some evidence inositol may have positive effects on metabolic issues in PMOS.
+However, metformin is recommended over inositol supplements for hirsutism and abdominal fat reduction.